john-davies/mapter/README.md

 Double clicking on any of the cells or pressing Return on the highlighted cell brings up the edit window:

 ![Edit Window](/doc-images/edit.png)

+This has three sections:

+1. Text that appears on the front grid
+1. Header text for that section in the document export
+1. Body text for that section in the document export

 ### Changing the size of the grid